SML Mahindra

-SML Isuzu Limited (SMLI) is a commercial vehicle manufacturer established in 1983.
-SMLI produces and sells buses, ambulances and customized vehicles.
+SML Mahindra Limited (formerly SML Isuzu Limited) is a commercial vehicle manufacturer established in 1983.
+The company produces and sells buses, ambulances and customized vehicles.
 Since 2025, it has been controlled by Mahindra & Mahindra.

 Overview

 The company manufactures light commercial vehicles like trucks, buses, school buses, ambulances, police personnel carriers, water tankers and special vehicles.
 It exports its products to countries like Nepal, Zambia, Bangladesh, Kenya, Tanzania, Ghana, Ivory Coast, Rwanda, Seychelles, Syria, Jordan.

 In April 2025, Mahindra & Mahindra announced plans to acquire a 59% stake in SML Isuzu, acquiring the stakes held by Sumitomo Corporation and Isuzu for Rs 555 crore.
 That transaction was completed four months later.